HorizenOfficial/evm-documentation/docs/get-started.md

       Block Explorer: https://dune-explorer.horizen.io/

-A notification stating “Dune Testnet” was successfully added, appears.
+A notification stating **“Dune Testnet” was successfully added**, appears.

 Once connected to MetaMask, specify the RPC endpoint and Chain ID to make a connection.